ginjo/rack_warden/README.md

     use RackWarden::App do |rack_warden_app_instance|
       set :some_setting, 'some_value'
     end

+You can also set RackWarden settings directly from inside your application.

+		RackWarden::App.set({:setting1 => val1, :setting2 => val2})

 Note that with some frameworks, the RackWarden middleware instance will be lazy-loaded only when it is needed (usually with the first request).
 This is a function of the ruby framework you are using and is not under control of RackWarden.
 This means that some settings you pass with the ```use``` method (or block) may have 'missed the boat'.
 RackWarden tries to integrate these settings in lazy-loaded situations as best as it can.
 However, if you suspect your settings might not be taking, put your settings in the rack\_warden.yml config file.
 The config file will always be loaded with the RackWarden module.
+If you are using Sinatra, load up RackWarden with ```register RackWarden```, as that will initialize RackWarden as soon as your Sinatra project loads.

 ## Configuration Options